Skip to content

 Reading from the top down:

-• "type": "FeatureCollection": the outer envelope that holds all warnings currently in effect for this request.
+• "type": "FeatureCollection" is the outer envelope that holds all warnings currently in effect for this request.

-• "features": [...]: the array inside the envelope.
-Each item in this array is one warning.
+• "features": [...] is the array inside the envelope.
+Each item is one warning.
 Here there's only one, but a single API call can return many.

-• "type": "Feature": identifies this item as a single warning—one shape paired with one set of weather data.
+• "type": "Feature" identifies this item as a single warning: one shape paired with one set of weather data.

-• "geometry": the shape of the affected area.
-In this case, a Polygon—a set of coordinates that draws the boundary of the warning zone on a map.
+• "geometry" is the shape of the affected area.
+In this case, a Polygon, which is a set of coordinates that draws the boundary of the warning zone on a map.

-• "properties": the weather data attached to that shape: the event name, severity level, and a plain-language description of the affected area.
+• "properties" is the weather data attached to that shape: the event name, severity level, and a plain-language description of the affected area.

-GeoJSON versus Generic JSON
+GeoJSON versus generic JSON

 Consider the difference.
 Here's a plain JSON object describing a location: